 Theories of matter often treat electrodynamics cavalierly.
-Vacuum displacement current is usually ignored and so conservation of 'current' is not enforced.
-Theories and simulations without the vacuum displacement term $\varepsilon_0 \partial \mathbf{E}/\partial t$ do not satisfy the laws of electrodynamics and do not satisfy conservation of current.
+Vacuum displacement current is usually ignored and so conservation of 'current' is not explicitly enforced.
+Theories and simulations without the vacuum displacement term $\varepsilon_0 \partial E/\partial t$ are likely not to satisfy the laws of electrodynamics and do not satisfy conservation of current if polarization and dielectric properties are described realistically.
 Amending theories of matter to include electrodynamics is likely to produce significant improvement in applications to the real worlds of technology, biology, and medicine.
 Proofs and discussion are at https://arxiv.org/abs/1609.09175 and in the references cited there.